vb-ee/movie-rental-api/README.md

-# mini-api-project
+# movie-rental-api

-This is a mini api project for movie renting app with express and MongoDB
+This project is for movie renting app with express and MongoDB

-In order to run it you should have MongoDB installed on your machine and run the `mongod` command on the cmd so you can connect to the database
+In order to run it you should have MongoDB installed on your machine and run the `mongod` command on your terminal so you can start the database

-Can be tested with postman or any other api testing software and reliable for further improvements like real-life projects

 Don't forget to install all dependencies

 `npm install`

-and run it on the terminal with the command
+and run it with the command

 `node index.js`